Localisation in quasiperiodic chains: a theory based on convergence of local propagators: Discussion

 \section{Discussion}

 In summary, we have presented a theory for localisation in quasiperiodic chains with nearest-neighbour hoppings, based upon the continued-fraction representation of the local propagators, and in particular the end-site propagators for a semi-infinite half-chain.
 Our focus was on the imaginary part, $\Delta(\w)$, of the associated self-energy, which likewise admits a continued-fraction representation and which acts as a probabilistic order parameter.
 In a regime of extended states, we showed that the typical value of the self-energy distribution, $\deltat(\w)$, converges to a finite value; while in a localised regime it decays to zero as the level of the continued fraction is increased.
 Analogously, the continued fraction for the `complementary' order parameter $\yt(\w)=\deltat(\w)/\eta$ was shown to converge to a finite value in the localised regime but diverges in the extended regime.
 Together, they can be used to map out the localisation phase diagram in the space of energy and Hamiltonian parameters, thus giving access to the critical points/mobility edges.
 Interestingly, it was also found that at the critical points, $\deltat(\w)$ has an anomalous scaling with the system size and decays to zero as $L^{-\alpha}$ with $\alpha<1$, which we attribute to the fractal nature of the critical eigenstates.
 The continued-fraction method was moreover shown to be intimately connected to higher-order self-consistent theories; such that the two approaches are asymptotically equivalent, and give quantitative agreement with results arising from exact diagonalisation.
 Finally, we showed how going to higher orders in the theory reveals finer structures in the distributions of $\Delta$ and $y$, reflecting the deterministic and highly correlated nature of the quasiperiodic potential.
 These substructures appear on top of the universal features such as a L\'evy-tailed distribution of $y$ in the localised regime.
+By the same token, the higher-order theories also reveal the hierarchical gaps in the disorder-averaged spectra of these systems.